readyready15728/misc/awakemud-notes.md

 * The Sorcery skill caps the number of sustaining foci.
 * Library rating and increasing the Magic atrribute can both assist with Spell Design.
+* Syspoints can be transferred between characters.
+* Power foci don't count as negative modifiers for the TN of Spell Design.